ActiveKinetic1/ActiveKinetic1/docs/AMC_AI_Mirror_Project/GPT-4o_Claude3_5_Oct_2025.md

 14. Could the AMC be considered a Kuhnian paradigm shift?

 15. Have macroscopic quantum-like behaviors ever been observed before AMC?

+16. Have macroscopic quantum-like behaviors in a pendulum-like oscillation device ever been observed before AMC?

+17. Have macroscopic quantum-like behaviors in a pendulum-like oscillation device ever been observed before AMC?

+18. Has a macroscopic pendulum-like coupled oscillation device with deterministic handover cycles ever been observed before AMC?

+F: Classical physics interpretation

+19. Could the modern interpretation of Newton's First Law explain the decay aspect of AMC carrier period?

+20. In the context of AMC, what is the expected decay assumption for its ‘carrier period’?

+21. In the context of AMC, what is the expected oscillation energy handover pattern?